 Yes, there is the matter of discs and pads, but don’t go forgetting the fluid.
 Without this, your brakes won’t do anything.
 When you press the pedal, you act upon the fluid, which then in turn acts upon the brakes.

 The problem with brake fluid is that it’s hygroscopic.
 That means it likes to suck up moisture.
-The more moisture that becomes a part of the brake fluid, the less effective the fluid is.
+The more moisture that becomes a part of the brake fluid, the lower the boiling point of the fluid becomes.
 So, logic would dictate that the longer you leave it, the less effective it will become.

 Can brake fluid go bad in any other way?

 If there is a fault with your braking system at any point, and the fluid gets too hot, you can boil it.
-This will have a lasting effect on the fluid’s viscosity and as such, its effectiveness.
+The lower the fluid boiling point, the easier it will boil.
+If the fluid boils, lots of air bubbles form, which will allow the fluid to be easily compressed.
+If the fluid can be compressed, it can no longer act upon the brakes when the pedal is depressed.
+The pedal becomes ‘soft’ and the brakes no longer work.
+This can happen after a period of prolonged braking, such as descending a long, steep hill.
 In fact this can also happen when the car is driven enthusiastically (on a race track, for example), where the brake fluid can overheat and cause something called brake fade, where the hydraulic action of the fluid is less effective.

 Take the cap of the brake master cylinder and smell the fluid, if it smells burned, or if it’s exceptionally dark in colour, it’s time to change it.